 8) Flexible working figures crucially in the advantages and disadvantages of conference calls

 More and more organisations are awakening to the benefits of flexibility in attitudes to work and attendance.
-This can take all sorts of forms, from 6-hour working days to less formal shifts, working entirely from home or just having a few days of each week or month dedicated to remote work.
-You can even take a less structured approach than this, and simply consider allowing employees to work remotely if their circumstances on a particular day (or longer) require it.
+This can take all sorts of forms.
+Some companies offer 6-hour working days.
+Others take a less formal attitude to shifts.
+Or others still are working entirely from home, or just have a few days of each week or month dedicated to remote work.
+Alternatively, you could take a less structured approach.
+Just think about whether you could let employees work remotely if their circumstances on a particular day (or longer) require it.
 Although some people think they can’t work remotely, many studies find that flexible work almost always boosts productivity.
 Plus, it creates a healthier work-life balance.
-Happier employees are almost always better employees, so everybody wins!
+Happier employees are almost always better employees.
+Everybody wins!

 And remote working wouldn’t be a viable possibility without teleconferencing.
-They’re a vital way of ensuring remote workers feel informed and included, and allow for regular check-ins and hand-offs.
+A huge advantage of conference calls is that they offer a vital way to ensure remote workers feel informed and included, and allow for regular check-ins and hand-offs.

 What’s more, remote working is just another way that conference calling can save money.
 Not only could you save costs on occasionally renting meeting spaces, but you could do away with paying rent altogether.
 If you’re not ready to go 100% remote, you could also consider options like hot-desking or making use of free meeting locations.Create a FREE Teleconference